How To Make a Good Impression in a Virtual Interview

-Tell people you are sharing space with about the area you’ll be using for your interview, the time of your interview, and that you and your quiet space will be off-limits during that time.
-Respectfully explain that during this time, it is best that the house stays quiet with limited distractions.
+Tell people you are sharing accommodations with about the area you’ll be using for your interview, the time of your interview, and that you and your quiet space will be off-limits during that time.
+Respectfully explain that during this time, the space should stay quiet with limited distractions.
 If possible, you might also place pets in a designated room during critical working hours.

-Because interviewing via video or phone limits the ability to communicate with body language, it is important to utilize body language in a clear, professional way.
-For example, if you get a question that is unexpected, make sure to stay poised and take a moment to collect your thoughts.
+Because interviewing via video or phone limits the ability to communicate with body language, it is important to present yourself in a poised and professional manner.
+For example, if you get an unexpected question, make sure to stay calm and take a moment to collect your thoughts.

 Sit up straight and ensure your camera is placed so your face is in the middle of your screen (not too much blank space above or below your head).
 In most interviews, you shake hands with your potential employer at the beginning and the end of the discussion.
-It's an important body language cue that helps you establish the relationship.
-Instead, find other ways to greet and exude enthusiasm, like smiling and giving a confident wave with eye contact.
+Since you can't do that on a video interview, find other ways to greet and exude enthusiasm, like smiling and giving a confident wave with eye contact.

 6. Build rapport

 Establishing rapport is important in any business relationship because it allows you to separate yourself from other candidates by building a personal connection with the interviewer.
-When you interview in person, your enthusiasm, body language, handshake and early small talk all help you build that connection with your potential employer.
+When you interview in person, your enthusiasm, posture, handshake and early small talk all help you build that connection with your potential employer.

 Read more: Building Rapport: Tips and Examples